 Our mission is to transmit, develop, critically examine, and apply knowledge to advanced social work practice and social welfare policy in order to promote social, cultural and economic justice for the betterment of poor, vulnerable, and oppressed individuals, families, groups, communities, organizations, and society.

 The WSU School of Social Work Continuing Education Program is dedicated to providing programming that is accessible to all social work professionals.
-If you need a disability-related accommodation or have questions about accessing a classroom, please contact 313-577-9348 (voice) or email email@example.com.
+If you need a disability-related accommodation or have questions about accessing a classroom, please contact 313-577-4409 or email firstname.lastname@example.org.